-In one of our recent blogs, we have already retold you about the numerous benefits the speech analytics solutions bring to organizations.
+In one of our recent blogs, we have already retold you about the numerous benefits the speech recognition and analytics software brings to organizations.
 Among them are the exceptional customer experience, reduced expenses, increased revenue, and minimized customer churn.

-In practical terms, the solution makes possible to reduce time spent on speech transcription and quicker perform a comprehensive analysis of the mined data.
-Read more about how we enhanced insurance company’s performance with a speech recognition tech in the Insureon case study.
+In practical terms, the solution makes it possible to reduce time spent on speech transcription and quicker perform a comprehensive analysis of the mined data.

-If your organization is also planning on getting a speech-to-text transcription and analytics tool for your front office, consider conducting a thorough research prior to making a concrete purchase.
+If your organization is planning on getting a speech analytics tool for your front office, consider conducting thorough research prior to making a concrete purchase.
 This will give you an opportunity to identify the right solution that is ideal for achieving your business goals.

 Not to get lost in the sheer number of options available in the market keep in mind 5 main questions while assessing the quality of the offered speech analytics product.

-1. Does the Solution Offer the Real-Time Speech Recognition?
+1. Does the Solution Offer Real-Time Speech Recognition?

 Real-time processing of speech is an important feature of any speech-to-text transcription and analytics service.
-Having recognized predefined keywords in real-time conversations, the service displays the relevant information on the agent’s desk, successfully guiding him through an uneasy or important talk.
+Having recognized predefined keywords in real-time conversations, the service displays the relevant information on the agent’s desk, successfully guiding him or her through an uneasy or important talk with a customer.

-Due to the use of scripts and knowledge bases inbuilt in the speech analytics solutions, a front-office can achieve higher first call resolution and increased level of sales.
+Due to the use of scripts and knowledge bases inbuilt in speech analytics software, a front office or call center can achieve higher first-call resolution and an increased level of sales.

 It is certainly possible with most of the speech recognition and analytics services to review call transcripts after the conversations have already taken place.